jedspurg/cerulean/README.md

 end
 ```

-If you are using PostgreSQL 9.2 or later, you can use the JSON or JSONB data-type for the configuration column and not have to declare it as a serilaized attribute in the model as `ActiveRecord` will take care of that for you.
+If you are using PostgreSQL 9.2 or later, you can use the JSON or JSONB (if using Rails 4.2 or later) data-type for the configuration column and not have to declare it as a serilaized attribute in the model as `ActiveRecord` will take care of that for you.

 If you want to use a different column name, you may override the default by setting `self.cerulean_configuration_column = 'other_column_name'` in the model.